timothymillar/TEFingerprint/IDEAS.md

 ## Read Collection Class
-A class for a colection of reads that could replace/wrap the sam read dtype and the locus dtype.
+A class for a collection of reads that could replace/wrap the sam read dtype and the locus dtype.

 The class would be based on a dtype with slots for start stop length and reversed.
 It would reperesent a collection of reads which could include a cluster  defined by its density